 Guide dogs must be trained by a reputable organization.
 Most of these organizations will train both the dog and the owner so that the owner understands how to handle his or her dog and give commands.
 Some organizations provide dogs, while others require owners to bring their own adult dogs or puppies for training.

-Training Requirements for Service Dogs
+Learn About Training Requirements for Service Dogs

 It is a common misconception that service dog training must be completed at a professional organization.
 Besides the few states that recommend owners have guide dogs professionally trained, service animals do not need to be professionally trained.
 This means that owners may train their dogs themselves.

 If you complete a service dog registration and enroll in a program, you and your dog may be required to pass a final exam that tests your dog’s abilities to follow the training and your abilities to correctly handle the dog.
 Training exercises will vary tremendously depending on your disability.